shashigharti/asana-integration/README.md

 ### Configure Asana Webhook
-Inorder to setup webhook for Asana events please follow the steps:
+To setup webhook for Asana, follow the steps below:

 1. Setup a server and enable ssl(https).
 2. Create a webhook by running the command as described in the doc: https://asana.com/developers/api-reference/webhooks#create